VXSM as a Transcoding Gateway

 Considerations and Limitations

-This sections lists the considerations and limitations in configuring VXSM transcoding:
+The considerations and limitations in configuring VXSM transcoding are:

 •For voice calls established in fast-routing mode, VBD in the non-NSE mode is not supported.

 •For a voice calls established in the fast-routing mode, DTMF relay is supported, whereas DTMF detection is not supported.